Our Response to Coronavirus

 - What else are you doing?

 - To keep you safe, we will be cleaning our venue before every performance and regularly disinfecting.
-Some routes may have changed in order to minimise your contact with others, so the helpful staff at the theatre will guide you.
 Please use the hand sanitiser stations when you enter and exit the theatre.
-Following the performance, Stage Door activities such as photographs with the performers or autograph signing may be restricted.
+We will also be ventilating the building regularly, this may mean that the temperature drops during any interval.

 - What happens if I feel ill and can’t use my ticket?

-We will be ensuring that you have maximum flexibility by allowing tickets to be exchanged up to 24 hours prior to the performance – so if someone in your party feels ill, there’s no need to worry.
-We may allow you to exchange tickets even closer to the performance time – please make sure to check.
+- We will be ensuring that you have maximum flexibility by allowing tickets to be exchanged up to 24 hours prior to the performance – so if someone in your party feels ill, there’s no need to worry.

 Health & Safety Responsible Person